DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/losses/topo.typ

     fig1, fig2, fig3,
     //fig4, fig5, fig6
     ),
-    caption: [The top row shows a connected path along with its persistence barcode and persistence diagram, while the bottom row shows a disconnected path.
+    caption: [The figure shows a connected path along with its persistence barcode and persistence diagram.
 The number of lines in the barcode, stems from the fact that the images are rather large in size and thus the number of built spaces are many.]
   ) <fig:persistent_homology>
 ]